-SCHC’s Community Hospice Program team is dedicated to providing compassionate, respectful and holistic care for individuals and families in Scarborough who are facing life-limiting illness and grief.
+SCHC’s Community Hospice Program team is dedicated to providing compassionate, respectful and holistic care for individuals and families in Scarborough who are living with life-limiting illness and grief.

-The PPSMC’s “clients” are healthcare providers: nurses, PSWs and other people in the healthcare system who will be supporting people with palliative pain and symptom management in the community.
+The PPSMC’s “clients” are healthcare providers: nurses, PSWs and other service providers in the healthcare system who will be supporting people with palliative pain and symptom management in the community.

-There are 39 Pain & Symptom Management Consultants throughout the province including two in downtown Toronto and one in Scarborough.
+There are a number of Pain and Symptom Management Consultants throughout the province including two in Toronto and one in Scarborough.

-The Palliative Pain and Symptom Management Consultants are nurses (RN or RN/EC) with advanced palliative care expertise and training.
+The Palliative Pain and Symptom Management Consultants are nurses (RN or RN/EC) with advanced palliative care knowledge and expertise.
 The aim of the service is to ensure that anyone living with a life-limiting illness has access to pain & symptom management expertise.

 What Services Are Offered?

 Linking to collaborative palliative services & resources across the continuum of care

 NOTE: PPSMC clients are healthcare providers.
 The consultant role is neither an emergency nor primary care service.